Exercises to Help MBA Applicants Develop a Personal Brand

 Don’t worry about anyone seeing your list.
 Also, don’t try to do this exercise in one sitting.
 Keep a notebook handy or start a memo on your smartphone, and write down ideas whenever inspiration strikes.

 Admissions committees seek out well-rounded candidates.
 These people have experienced life, pursued their passions, and achieved as much outside of the professional setting as within it.
-The brag sheet idea emerged after months of working with a client who insisted he had nothing interesting going on besides work.
+The brag sheet idea emerged after months of working with a client who insisted he had nothing interesting besides work.

 Now, we always have clients do a brain dump of everything under the sun.
 That way, these types of stories don’t slip through the cracks.